I'm M, or at least that's how I'm known, and I'll be your guide.

-There are 41 Theorems in the book.
+There are over 40 Theorems in each book.
 With somewhat of a poetic cadence to them, I recommend you solve them in order.
 There’s no shame in skipping one or two if you get stuck, but it’ll be more fun for the both of us if you go first to last.

 Each Theorem is different, and there are no instructions per se, but the solution will always be a word or phrase.
 To find that word or phrase answer, you'll need to get creative.

-I get that you're no James Bond yet, so I've given you 5 training Theorems at the beginning of the book.
+I get that you're no James Bond yet, so I've given you some training Theorems at the beginning of each book.
 Here's the gist of what you'll learn: